 In 2020, we co-organized and co-sponsored an international internet conference to promote the protection and restoration of the Jewish cemeteries in Poland.
 Read more about this work by clicking here and here.

-We are also supporting repair project at the Tarnów Jewish cemetery and another at the Przasnysz Jewish cemetery.
+We are also supporting a full restoration project at the Tarnów Jewish cemetery and another at the Przasnysz Jewish cemetery.
 Board members: Michael Berkowicz, Herbert Block, Perry Dane, Evan Hochberg, Jill Leibman, Dan Oren (President), Stephen Saltzman, Judah Shechter, Elizabeth Szancer, Gideon Taylor

 Legal formalities: Our legal name is "Friends of Jewish Heritage in Poland".
 Our federal Employer Identification Number (EIN) is 81-3052620.